 Our Mission: Kindness matters.
 For those who've lost a loved one to suicide, it matters a lot.
 We exist to provide healing, compassionate support to those who are suffering through the lonely and tumultuous aftermath of suicide.
 Our services help people survive and go beyond just surviving, to lead productive lives filled with meaning and joy.

 According to the World Health Organization, approximately one million people die by suicide annually.
-For each of those victims, eight other people are profoundly affected by a devastating grief that is not well-understood by most professionals, let alone the general public.
-Our services help people survive the lonely and tumultuous aftermath of loss and eventually go beyond just surviving, to again lead meaningful and productive lives.
+For each of those victims, six to eight other people are profoundly affected by a devastating grief.

 It is our aim to ensure that no survivor goes without the support they need.
 Since our founding, we have helped thousands of survivors from many cultures and faith traditions all over the world.

 Our community forum hosts over 10,000 members from around the world and more than 250,000 commentaries describing the survivor experience.
 It is supervised by a mental health counselor and trained team of survivor moderators who provide information and hope.
 Many members tell us it is their “lifeline.”

 We have been recommended by major international organizations such as the American Association of Suicidology, American Foundation of Suicide Prevention, Canadian Mental Health Association, Survivors of Bereavement by Suicide (SOBS) and many others.